materiaraiding/materiaraiding-old/tea.md

 {: .healers }
 As Nisi's have a mild DoT, the shield healer should ensure everyone is shielded before Photon to ensure no one dies to the DoT.

 After Photon, DPS will stand over their pre-assigned support partner to pass / receive their Nisi.
+As previously mentioned, the purpose of this pass is just to keep the Nisi's active.

 - D1 passes to MT
 - D2 passes to H1